ditdittdittt/goeat/README.md

 - If store or user has no way condition, tha app will generate new random coordinate inside the map
 - Order history will be generated once the app is closed
 - Output histoy file will be generated every app's session
+- Driver using BFS for the routes taken to the store and user
+- If coordinate that user give is not available, the app will generate new random coordinate

+## Design Decision Explanation:

 ## Function:
 2.1 Show Map